carolfree/content-ops-starter/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          ✔ Build strong academic skills with effective, research-backed learning strategies
+          ✔ **Build** strong academic skills with effective, research-backed learning strategies

-          ✔ Explore nature and engage in outdoor adventures that inspire curiosity
+          ✔ **Explore** nature and engage in outdoor adventures that inspire curiosity

-          ✔ Develop emotional intelligence for confidence, inner peace, and well-being
+          ✔ **Develop** emotional intelligence for confidence, inner peace, and well-being

-          ✔ Express creativity through hands-on experiences in art, music, and drama
+          ✔ **Express** creativity through hands-on experiences in art, music, and drama

-          ✔ Enjoy a cozy, welcoming space where learning feels like home
+          ✔ **Enjoy** a cozy, welcoming space where learning feels like home

+          If this sounds like the perfect environment for your child to flourish, **Hearth Light Academy** is the place to be!
         image:
           url: /images/hla4.jpg
           altText: Placeholder Image